openwisp/openwisp-network-topology/docs/user/management-commands.rst

     ./manage.py update_topology

-The management command accepts a ``--label`` argument that will be used to search in topology labels, eg:
+The management command accepts a ``--label`` argument that will be used to search in topology labels, e.g.:

 .. code-block::